 Medical Editor: John P. Cunha, DO, FACOEP

 Axid (nizatidine) Oral Solution is a histamine-2 blocker used to treat ulcers in the stomach and intestines.
-It also treats heartburn and erosive esophagitis caused by gastroesophageal reflux disease (GERD), a condition in which acid backs up from the stomach into the esophagus.
-This medication is available in generic form.
-Common side effects include headache, dizziness, or diarrhea.
+Axid Oral Solution also treats heartburn and erosive esophagitis caused by gastroesophageal reflux disease (GERD), a condition in which acid backs up from the stomach into the esophagus.
+Axid Oral Solution is available in generic form.
+Common side effects of Axid Oral Solution include:

 The recommended oral dosage for adults depends on the condition being treated and usually ranges from 150 mg to 300 mg once or twice daily.
 Consult your doctor for your specific dosing.
 Axid may interact with aspirin.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Axid should be used only if prescribed.
 Very small amounts of this drug pass into breast milk.
 Consult your doctor before breastfeeding.